Transient Reward Approximation for Continuous-Time Markov Chains: Appendix

-We show \refeqn{rfine-eps}.
-To do so, we show by a backward induction on \refalg{opt-reach} that for the value $q_0$ obtained for $\cmodel$ and the value $q'$ obtained for $\cmodel'$ we have $q \geq q_0'$, using a precision of $\precision$.
-By the precision guarantee of the algorithm, this in turn shows the equation.
+To do so, we show by a backward induction on \refalg{opt-reach} that, for the value $q_0$ obtained for $\cmodel$, and the value $q'$ obtained for $\cmodel'$, we have $q \geq q_0'$, using a precision of $\precision$.
+By the precision guarantee of the algorithm from \refpro{algo-correctness}, doing so in turn shows \refeqn{rfine-eps} for the given $\precision$.